-Winter is slowly changing into spring, and that means everyone is usually itching to get clean and organized after the wash of holiday clutter.
+As winter is slowly changing into spring, everyone is usually itching to get clean and organized after holiday clutter.
 I recently completely revolutionized my entire craft loft to maximize my amount of space, and it turned out amazing!
 So today, I am giving you all my best craft storage solutions to get your space organized!

-One of the biggest keys to my success with craft organization is learning to select the right craft storage solutions, so everything has a proper place.
+One of the biggest keys to my success with craft organization is learning to select the right craft storage solutions.
 I even took it to the next level by creating a craft stock inventory and category system, so I always know what I have for a project.
 It is a huge money and time saver!
-I also took the time to use my label maker and create some labels for you (download below) to make sure everything was appropriately marked and easy to find.
+I also created some labels (download below) to make sure everything was appropriately marked and easy to find.

 Reducing and decluttering our supply piles is hard for crafters.
 We want to keep everything because we believe there will be a purpose for this item in the future.
 The funny part is that I have had things in my craft room for over eight years and still haven’t found a project for them.
 So let me give you a tip: Before you start putting everything into new craft storage containers, PLEASE clear out some clutter first.

 - Do I currently have any projects planned for this supply or item now or in the near future?

 - Have I been holding onto this item for over a year?

 If you’ve been holding onto something longer than a year and don’t see a clear purpose, then out it goes!

 If it’s in good shape with lots of life left to it, consider donating it.
 Alternatively, you can find a crafty friend or Facebook group member to swap supplies with you.

 And if you just can’t bring yourself to throw it out, then move it to a deep craft storage pile.
 Get it out of your craft storage space and into an attic or closet.
 I would encourage you to take stock of what this item(s) is, so you can refer to it if you ever want to pull it out and use it.